PaaBliiTo/eloqua-api/README.md

 eloqua.searchAccounts(criteria, field, complete, callback);
 ```

-- `criteria`: type: string.
+- `criteria`: string.
 The value of the field you want to search on.
-- `field`: type: string.
+- `field`: string.
 The field you want to perform a search on.
 Enter `null` if you want to search on the standard `Company Name` field.
-- `complete`: type: boolean. `true` if you need complete and detailed information about the account, `false` if you only need the basic information.
+- `complete`: boolean. `true` if you need complete and detailed information about the account, `false` if you only need the basic information.
-- `callback`: type: function.
+- `callback`: function.
 The callback function.
 Takes one parameter, `res`, which is the data returned by the query.

 Example request: